amanpreetsingh459/amanpreetsingh459.github.io/_posts/2018-06-09-blog2-deep-neural-network.md

 ---
 layout: post
-title: What makes the Deep Learning "Deep"?
-The notion of multiple layers in deep neural networks and backpropagation
+title: 'What makes the Deep Learning really "Deep"?'
+excerpt: 'The notion of multiple layers in deep neural networks, gradient-descent, backpropagation, activation function.'
 ---

 ## Definition of a neural-network